 - OPEN GAME: The standard 6-player game. - GRAND FINAL: The final game is played for the championship.
 Players are chosen from the open game results.
 Wild cards are the highest-scoring non-winners.
-Multiple wild cards may come from the same game. - (45M MINOR) Due to time constraints, these events don't have a grand final.
+Multiple wild cards may come from the same game. - 45-MINUTE MINOR: Due to time constraints, there isn't a grand final.

-45m 1h 2h 2h
+45m Minor 1h Minor 1.5h Semimajor 2h Major

-minor minor semimajor major

 Open games 2 2 3 4

 Who advances?
 Nobody!
-Top 2 Top 2 Winner
+Winner Top 2 Winner

-Wild cards 0 0 0 2
+Wild cards 0 1 0 2

-Grand finalists 0 4 6 6
+Grand finalists 0 3 6 6